yunqinghucarol/learngit/readme.txt

-Git is a version control sustem
+Git is a distributed version control sustem
 Git is free software